 Troy is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Troy is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Troy who work in office and administrative support (18.30%), sales jobs (9.56%), and teaching (8.23%).

 Also of interest is that Troy has more people living here who work in computers and math than 95% of the places in the US.

 In addition, Troy is a college town.
 There are a lot of students in Troy attending college, and as a result Troy provides a number of services, amenities and opportunities geared to the needs and activities of students.

-The per capita income in Troy in 2010 was $21,635, which is low income relative to New York, and middle income relative to the rest of the US.
-This equates to an annual income of $86,540 for a family of four.
+The per capita income in Troy in 2010 was $21,445, which is low income relative to New York, and lower middle income relative to the rest of the US.
+This equates to an annual income of $85,780 for a family of four.
 However, Troy contains both very wealthy and poor people as well.

-Troy is a very ethnically-diverse city.
+Troy is an extremely ethnically-diverse city.
 The people who call Troy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Troy residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Troy include Italian, German, French , and English.

 The most common language spoken in Troy is English.
 Other important languages spoken here include Spanish and Chinese.